humdrum-tools/humdrum-documentation/guide/ch24/index.md

 that this doesn\'t happen by first ensuring that *only* scale-degree spines are present in the input to be searched.

-In order to do this, we can use the Humdrum **extract** command as a filter, and identify the types of interpretations we want to pass.
-In the following modification to our pipe, the **extract** command has been used to ensure that only [`**deg`](/rep/deg) spines are present:
+In order to do this, we can use the Humdrum <span class="tool">extract</span> command as a filter, and identify the types of interpretations we want to pass.
+In the following modification to our pipe, the <span class="tool">extract</span> command has been used to ensure that only [`**deg`](/rep/deg) spines are present: